What is keyboard ghosting?

 Keyboard ghosting is a limitation of keyboards that fail to register multiple keys at a time.

-Keyboard Ghosting is a limitation of a keyboard when a single or several keystrokes are lost due to the inability of a keyboard due to simultaneous signals that come naturally from gamers because they press more than 2 and 3 keystrokes at a time.
-This generally happens with cheaper keyboards which are only made for normal users who are not going to use it more than simple shortcuts.
+Here, ghosting refers to keystrokes lost due to the inability of a keyboard due to simultaneous signals that come naturally from editors and gamers as they press more than 2 and 3 keystrokes at a time in their workflow.

-Fortunately, there is a hack (but it is not a solution), try “On-Screen Keyboard” in Windows OS.
+Fortunately, there is a trick (but it is not a solution), try “On-Screen Keyboard” in Windows OS.
 It allows you a virtual keyboard to work around.
 But it is not a reliable fix.
-Just works.
+Just works for very simple operations.